A great destination for the winter season (and all year round)

-Livigno (pronounced Livin-yo) is located high up on the Italian Alps, at about 6000 ft above sea level.
+Livigno (pronounced Livin-yo) is the perfect place for your skiing holidays this winter season.
+It is located high up on the Italian Alps, at about 6000 ft above sea level.
 Its slopes climb to almost 9000 ft, which means Livigno has usually plenty of natural snow, and does not need to go artificial: a great thing to know, when you love skiing.
 The village, small and quaint, is also an amazing shopping hub, with plenty of designer stores where you can buy everything for cheaper, as Livigno is a duty free town.
 Adored by the young also for its nightlife, Livigno is perfect for both beginner and proficient skiers.
 The first will enjoy the many easier slopes and the number of courses available throughout the season, the latter will be challenged by Livigno’s harder routes.

-Livigno is a lively spot both during the Winter and during the Summer: in the warmer months, people appreciate the coolness of its climate and the beauty of its landscape, compared, for its morphological characteristics, to a small-scale Tibet.
+Livigno is a lively spot both during the winter season and during the summer: in the warmer months, people appreciate the coolness of its climate and the beauty of its landscape, compared, for its morphological characteristics, to a small-scale Tibet.
 This is due to the fact Livigno was created on a plateau surrounded by the Alpi Retiche.

-However, when mentioning Livigno, it is to ski you think.
+However, when mentioning Livigno, it is to ski and skiing holidays you think.

 Skiing in Livigno

 Skiing holidays in Livigno offer great stuff for beginners and intermediates, both boarders and skiers.
 Livigno boasts modern ski lifts and well prepared ski trails while retaining the traditional rustic character of time past.
 The ski area is situated on the sun-drenched side of the Lombardia Raetian Alps, not far from the Swiss border and is particularly popular with British skiers and snowboarders, many of whom return year after year.
 This can be attributed to the fact that Livigno offers skiing and snowboarding suited to all abilities.